-For each combination of the underlying curve and noise level, we generate equally spaced data points with size $n=100$ and then compute the reconstruction error and the number of distinct projection points by each method.
-Over 50 simulation data sets, Table~\ref{table2} lists the average values of reconstruction errors and their standard deviations.
-As listed, the proposed principal curves outperform the method of Hauberg (2016).
-Table~\ref{table3} provides average values of distinct projection points and their standard deviations.
-As one can see, the proposed method provides a much large number of distinct projection points, compared to that of Hauberg (2016).
-Overall, as listed in Tables~\ref{table2} and \ref{table3}, the proposed methods perform better than Hauberg's method, including the case that the number of points of the curves ($T=500$ is much larger than the number of data points ($n=100$ in which Hauberg's method is improved.
-In addition, the results of both intrinsic and extrinsic principal curves are similar in terms of reconstruction error and the number of distinct projection points, which is along with the fact that the intrinsic and extrinsic means are almost identical for localized data, as noted in \cite{Bhattacharya2005}.
+\Cref{table3} lists the average values of reconstruction errors and their standard deviations over 50 simulation sets.
+As listed, the proposed (intrinsic) principal curves outperform the Hauberg's method, recovering the true curves accurately. \Cref{table4} provides the average values of distinct projection points and their standard deviations.
+The proposed method provides a very large number of distinct projection points compared to that of Hauberg's method.
+Overall, as listed in \Cref{table3} and \ref{table4}, our methods perform better than Hauberg's method, including the case that the number of points of the curves ($T=500$) is much larger than the number of data points ($n=100$).
+In addition, the results of the intrinsic and extrinsic principal curves are similar in terms of both reconstruction error and the number of distinct projection points, which appear with the fact that the intrinsic and extrinsic means are almost identical for localized data, as noted in \cite{Bhattacharya2005}.
 The results of the extrinsic approach are almost identical to those of the intrinsic one, and hence are omitted.